BIGJRA/BIGJRA.github.io/reborn.md

 Head into Jasper Ward now to talk to the Police Chief, who will give you *Safety Goggles*.
 This massive quest quest will be over soon, I swear.

+Head down to the Lower Peridot Ward.
+If we previously did the Onix quest and got the Hiker moved into a new house, we'll find him southeast of the Pokemon Center, and he'll give us a *Choice Band* if we joined the Aqua Gang, and a *Choice Specs* if we joined the Magma Gang.
+Sweet!

 ## Reborn Restoration Project 1

 Anyways, head over to the Grand Hall.
 One of the guys behind the desk will be accepting donations for one of three projects.